 - 國語辭典 – For traditional character references.
 This dictionary is available online and is published by Taiwan’s Ministry of Education.

 The reason why

 Now let’s look at our reasoning for choosing some references over others.
 Why not use all available data?
 Why not trust what “people actually say”?
 In essence, there are two approaches one can take when compiling a dictionary (again, Skritter isn’t a dictionary, but the same applies to Skritter):

 - A descriptive approach strives to describe the language as it is used.
 It doesn’t matter what someone thinks is correct or what textbooks say, if native speakers use a certain form, it’s part of the language and ought to be described that way.
 Correctness, in this case, is a majority vote cast by all native speakers.

 - A prescriptive approach strives to prescribe how the language ought to be used.
 This can be done on a number of different grounds, such as historical (etymology) or communicative (writing in this way decreases the risk of communication problems).

 With that in mind, using more authoritative sources has two advantages.
 First, by using an absolute standard, students know that what they learn is officially sanctioned and should be fine on exams and proficiency tests.
 Second, by using an absolute reference, the task of keeping Skritter up-to-date becomes manageable.
 We no longer need to argue if 小姐 should be written xiao3jie5 or xiao3jie3 (it should be xiao3jie3) and so on.

-We’re fully away that our current approach is not perfect.
+We’re fully aware that our current approach is not perfect.
 For instance, we’re currently using Mainland references for pronunciation, which isn’t optimal for students in Taiwan.
 We’re working on addressing these issues!
 Still, it should be noted that this post doesn’t change anything in this regard, we’ve always used Mainland references for pronunciation, the only difference is that now we’ll do it consistently and systematically.